 As seen on the Food Network’s You Gotta Eat Here with John Catucci, The Tundra Inn Dining Room & Pub is a favourite local and tourist hangout.

 They serve up home-cooked meals with a regional arctic twist.
-It is also home to the famous Beyond The Borealis Veggie Burger made with Quinoa & Black Bean Patty, Havarti Cheese, Lemon & Coriander Mayonnaise, Avocado, Lettuce, Tomato, Onion, Toasted Brioche Bun, House Cut Fries – which I had.
+It is also home to the famous Beyond The Borealis Veggie Burger made with a Quinoa and Black Bean Patty, Havarti Cheese, Lemon & Coriander Mayonnaise, Avocado, Lettuce, Tomato, Onion, Toasted Brioche Bun, House Cut Fries – which I ordered for take out.
+It was good, and in my (not that it matters) opinion, it was nothing to write home about – although I did see that it was ordered quite often while I was eating in or taking out.

-The other meal I had was the Spinach Dip – Cream Cheese, Spinach & Artichoke Dip Topped with Mozzarella Cheese Served with Toasted Flatbreads & Vegetable Sticks I also added some hummus.
+The other meal I had from the Tundra Inn was the Spinach Dip.
+The appetizer plate comes with Spinach & Artichoke Dip Topped with Mozzarella Cheese Served with Toasted Flatbreads & Vegetable Sticks I also added some hummus.
 Yum!

-Beer deals to be had, check the board behind the bar for beer specials.
+Beer deals are to be had, check the board behind the bar for beer specials.
 The deal while was there was a bottle of Labatt Light for $4.00.
+Yes please!

 The vibe is good, laid back, just as you’d expect in a small town.
 It’s the perfect place to enjoy an evening after a full day of exploring Churchill’s wonders.